 Why it pays well:

-They supervise billion-dollar oil investments, hence the need to offer attractive salaries to petroleum engineers, analysts, and legal experts.
+NUPRC oversees billion-dollar oil investments, requiring the best petroleum engineers, analysts, and legal experts.

 8. National Information Technology Development Agency (NITDA)